What My E-mail Inbox Taught Me About Lean

 The potential for mistakenly ignoring an important email due to my inbox clutter is not outweighed by the huge amount of time I would have to spend deleting and sorting!
 And here is where I think my cluttered inbox actually ends up demonstrating an important Lean tactic: process improvement should be strategic and in line with the main objectives of your Lean initiative.

 While my cluttered inbox could probably benefit from a little bit of inventory management, keeping all those old messages is actually important to me because I frequently rely on old messages for information.
 Improving my email inbox is not be the best use of my time in this case, especially when there are other process improvement projects that could give me “more bang for my buck”—like improving my household processes for doing laundry or loading the dishwasher.

 There’s usually an opportunity to improve every process, but the tricky part is prioritizing quality improvement projects and choosing to focus on the projects that will give you the most value for your effort.

 Prioritizing improvement projects can easily be done by making a list and talking through the potential impacts of each project with your Lean Six Sigma team.
 You can also complete a project prioritization matrix by plotting potential projects against their weight value, based upon predefined metrics.
-Quality Companion by Minitab includes a great project prioritization matrix form, along with a host of other soft tools for Lean and Six Sigma projects.
+Companion by Minitab includes a great project prioritization matrix form, along with a host of other soft tools for Lean and Six Sigma projects.

 For more information about how to complete a project prioritization matrix, check out this post: